TheStarkor/CS409-meeting/docs/SMPLify.md

 ![image](https://user-images.githubusercontent.com/54238662/94799912-d4c2d380-041e-11eb-8618-3b2a0d2dd21d.png)
 + Advantage of our 3D shape model is that it allows us to detect and prevent interpenetration between body parts
 + We use proxy geometries to compute collisions and approximate the body surface as a set of **capsules**
-+ We train regressor from model shape parameters to capsule parameters(axis length, radius), and pose the capsules according to $R_\theta$, the rotation induced by the kinematic chain
++ We train regressor from model shape parameters to capsule parameters(axis length, radius), and pose the capsules according to $'R_\theta'$, the rotation induced by the kinematic chain
 1. Start from capsules manually attached to body joints in the template
 2. Perform gradient-based optimization of their radii and axis lengths to minimize the bidirectional distance between capsules and body surfaces
 3. Learn a linear regressor from body shape coefficients($\beta$) to the capsules'radii and axis lengths using cross-validated ridge regression